Paper money of the Qing dynasty: Establishing a national bank

-Following the Chinese tradition of issuing new money in a new reign, the Xuantong administration had the design of the official Ta-Ching Government Bank paper notes somewhat changed to herald in the new emperor.
+Following the Chinese tradition of issuing new money in a new reign, the Xuantong administration had the design of the official Da-Qing Bank paper notes somewhat changed to herald in the new emperor.
 The new design was inspired by the designs of the banknotes of the United States dollar of this era; some banknotes showed the portrait of Li Hongzhang, and others depicted that of Zaifeng, Prince Chun who at the time was the current Chinese Minister of Finance.
 At the eve of the Xinhai Revolution in 1911, there were 5,400,000 tael worth of yinliang banknotes circulating in China, and 12,400,000 yuan in yinyuan banknotes.

 List of banknotes denominated in copper-alloy cash coins issued during the Xianfeng era

 List of banknotes denominated in copper-alloy cash coins issued during the Xianfeng era:

 List of banknotes denominated in silver taels issued during the Xianfeng era

 List of banknotes denominated in silver tael sycees issued during the Xianfeng era: